BricksVR/bricksvr-issue-tracking/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Actual behaviour**

-**Screenshots**
+What actually happens.

+**Screenshots or Video**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or video to help explain your problem.

 **Device information:**
 What headset are you using?